-There’s a million and one loud stupid movies crowding for your attention this year, but something with genuine charm, wit, and insight gets stuck in 4 theaters nationwide prior to being dumped on cable / on-demand / DVD+Blu-Ray.
+There's a million and one loud stupid movies crowding for your attention this year, but something with genuine charm, wit, and insight gets stuck in 4 theaters nationwide prior to being dumped on cable / on-demand / DVD+Blu-Ray.
 If you're familiar with Wes Anderson's work, Moonrise Kingdom is another delightful film from him.
 If you're not, here's a wonderful introduction.

 The story takes place in 1965, the plot is an interesting inversion of Romeo and Juliet.
 Troubled pre-teens Sam (Jared Gilman) and Suzy (Kara Hayward) scheme to runaway together on the small New England island of New Penzance.
 Their chaste elopement is soon discovered by her parents, his "Khaki Scouts" troop, and the local authorities, who promptly go bonkers attempting to track down the young would-be lovers.